rollingQP/SwitchGPUforMac/README.md

 ### Binary file

 You can download and run the binary file `chgpu`.
 In general, you can double-click it to run it.
+It may take a while to load.

 ----